-During 2023, we had the following significant land under development transactions:
+During 2021, we had the following significant land under development transactions:

-- Purchased a raw land parcel for approximately \$19,600, which is expected to produce approximately 500 lots. - Sold a land parcel to a developer for approximately \$5,600, which approximated our carry value of the property as of the sale date.
-In conjunction with the sale, we entered into an LPA with the developer for the option to purchase the finished lots expected to be developed from the parcel. - Completed the development of a land parcel and transferred development costs totaling approximately \$5,200 to finished lots which is reported in "Unsold lots and housing units" in the accompanying condensed consolidated balance sheet as of December 31, 2023.
+- Sold a land parcel to a developer for approximately \$45,800, which approximated our carrying value of the property as of the sale date.
+In conjunction with the sale, we entered into an LPA with the developer for the option to purchase the finished lots expected to be developed from the parcel. - Completed the development of one land parcel and transferred development costs totaling approximately \$16,500 to inventory. - Purchased two raw land parcels for a total purchase price of approximately \$11,200, which are expected to produce approximately 200 lots.

-As of December 31, 2023, we owned land with a carrying value of \$36,895 that we intend to develop into approximately 1,750 finished lots primarily for use in our homebuilding operations.
-We also have additional funding commitments of approximately \$1,600 under a joint development agreement related to one project, a portion of which we expect will be offset by development credits of approximately \$900.
-None of our land under development projects had any indicators of impairment as of December 31, 2023.
+As of December 31, 2021, we owned land with a carrying value of \$12,147 that we intend to develop into approximately 200 finished lots primarily for use in our homebuilding operations.
+We also have additional funding commitments of approximately \$2,700 under a joint development agreement related to one project, a portion of which we expect will be offset by development credits of approximately \$800.
+None of our land under development projects had any indicators of impairment as of December 31, 2021.

-As of December 31, 2022, we directly owned land with a carrying value of \$27,100, which was expected to produce approximately 1,900 finished lots.
+As of December 31, 2020, we directly owned land with a carrying value of \$62,790, which was expected to produce approximately 500 finished lots.